 Did you know that 70% of Amazon buyers don't scroll past the 1st page of results?

 Statistics show that on Amazon, the first 3 product listings fuel 65% of every eCommerce business.
 No wonder all Amazon sellers seek to rank on the 1st page, right?
-In order to get it right, let's see what's the story with Amazon’s search algorithm ( known as “A9”).
+To get it right, let's see what's the story with Amazon’s search algorithm ( known as “A9”).